philips-software/terraform-aws-account-setup/README.md

 All features can be enabled or disabled, default is enabled.

-The following AWS Config rules will be enabled (AWS Config is disabled by default):
+The following AWS Config rules can be enabled (AWS Config is disabled by default, each rule can be enabled individually):

 - Require a specific tag on the resources<sup>1</sup>
 - Require root account MFA enabled